jatanRT/eprscope/README.md

                     qValue = 1700) %>% na.omit()
 #
 # Fitting the experimental decay by 2R --> B kinetic model
-# with "k1" rate constant and the the corresponding partial
+# with "k1" rate constant and the corresponding partial
 # rection order "alpha". "qvar0R" refers to initial
 # "quantitative variable" (e.g. like concentration, double integral,
 # number of radicals) of the triarylamine radical cation "R".